arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 You may be thinking, "*These type operators are pretty neat, but how are they actually used?
 They just look like confusing data types!*"  Well, we'll get to that in a minute.
-Before we can jump into the servant code, we need to get a basic understanding of type families.
+Before we can jump into the Servant code, we need to get a basic understanding of type families.

 ## Type Families